Some of the stories of those that we wish to remember

 Died: 2nd February 1940

-James Shelley was born in Litchfield in 1894 and at the age of seventeen he enlisted with the 3/South Staffordshire regiment Special Army Reserves in February 1912.
+James Shelley was born in Litchfield in 1894 and at the age of seventeen he enlisted with the 3rd South Staffordshire Regiment Special Army Reserves in February 1912.
 In June of that year he then enlisted in the South Staffordshire Regiment.

 When the First world war broke out he went to France as part of the British expeditionary Force which was know as the 'Old Contemptibles'.
-The regular army adopted this title themselves after the Kaiser of Germany referring them as a contemptible little army.
+The regular army adopted this title themselves after the Kaiser of Germany referred to them as a contemptible little army.

 James served on the Western Front and was transferred back to the army reserve in April 1919.
 Lieutenant Colonel Davidson described him on his discharge papers as "Hardworking, willing, good tempered, honest and sober."

-He took upemployment at Cannock chase Colliery where he became a Coal Cutter Chargeman.
-He moved to Nottingham and on 8th August 1928 he married Adelaide Taylor.
+He took up employment at Cannock chase Colliery where he became a Coal Cutter Chargeman.
+He moved to Nottingham and on 8th August 1928 where he married Adelaide Taylor.
 They had one son and at that time were living on Dorset Street.

 James joined the Auxiliary Fire Service and attended many fire calls both prior to the outbreak of the Second World War and afterwards.
 It was following one protracted incident where he had been soaked through by freezing cold water for many hours that he fell ill.
 He deteriorated and doctors diagnosed that he had pneumonia.
 He finally succumbed to this on 2nd February 1940.